Kee-Wang/euriqa-api/README.md

 This guides provides the minimal info for external users to use the EURIQA API correctly.

-EURIQA provides the following API interface which submits a list of circuits and collect the list of probabiilty histograms:
+EURIQA provides the API interface which submits a list of circuits and collect the list of probabiilty histograms:
 `prob_vector = run_on_EURIQA(circuits, num_shots)`

 For the purpose of code development, one can use the following example.